 - Keep customers engaged with custom emails and SMS campaigns

-How Fresh Munch kept everyone healthy during the pandemic
+How Fresh Munch sells healthy food online

 Fresh Munch, a premium store on Instamojo that sells delicious homemade food online is a business set up during the pandemic.
 It promotes healthy, homemade chapatis, rotis, and parathas, made with a lot of love.

 ” When pandemic hit, we understood how important it is to keep our immune system robust.
 Keeping this in mind, we started our food venture with different fresh and frozen, ready-to-eat whole wheat chapatis, fully baked.” – Fresh Munch Team